Quantum Monte Carlo algorithm for option pricing and its complexity analysis: Quantum Circuits

 where we denote by $\#A$ the cardinality of a set $A$.
 This shows that the two sets $\mathbb{F}_{n,m}$ and $\mathbb{K}_{n,m}$ have the same cardinality.
 Injectivity is clear from Definition \ref{def: encoder-decoder}, and bijectivity follows from injectivity since both sets have same finite cardinality. \end{proof}

-\end{proposition} Later, for any $k \in \N$, we will use the notation $\mathbb{F}_{n,m}^k := \underbrace{\mathbb{F}_{n,m}\times\cdots\times \mathbb{F}_{n,m}}_{\text{$k$-times}} $.
-The arithmetic algorithms in two's complement (TC) representation for signed rational numbers can be extended from the arithmetic algorithms on the two's complemment signed integers.
+\end{proposition} In the later sections, we will use the notation $\mathbb{F}_{n,m}^k := \underbrace{\mathbb{F}_{n,m}\times\cdots\times \mathbb{F}_{n,m}}_{\text{$k$-times}} $ for any $k \in \N$.
+The arithmetic algorithms in two's complement (TC) representation for signed rational numbers can be extended from the arithmetic algorithms on the two's complement signed integers.
 The modifying process is done by shifting the fractional bits to the integer bits, applying the integer arithmetic algorithms, then shifting the integer bits back to fractional bits.
 The proofs in the two following lemmas provide the extension procedure.

 \begin{lemma}[Addition in two's complement] Let $n_1,n_2 \in \N$, and let $n := \max\{n_1,n_2\}$.
 Let $\boxplus:\mathbb{F}_{n_1,0} \times \mathbb{F}_{n_2,0} \to \mathbb{F}_{n+1,0}$ be the addition algorithm for integers represented in the two's complement method.
 Then, for any $m_1,m_2 \in \N_0$ with $m:= \max\{m_1,m_2\}$, there is a natural extension of the addition algorithm to the rational numbers represented in the two's complement method where ${\boxplus}:\mathbb{F}_{n_1,m_1} \times \mathbb{F}_{n_2,m_2} \to \mathbb{F}_{n+1,m}$, such that for any $x\in \mathbb{F}_{n_1,m_1}$, $y\in \mathbb{F}_{n_2,m_2}$, there is an unique element $x \ {\boxplus}\ y \in \mathbb{F}_{n+1,m}$ that satisfies